Stone Cold Steve Austin: Acting and hosting

 In April 2013, Austin started a weekly podcast named The Steve Austin Show which is family-friendly, while his second podcast The Steve Austin Show – Unleashed! is more adult-oriented.
 As of May 2015, the podcasts averaged 793,000 downloads a week and had nearly 200 million overall downloads.
 In February 2018, Austin announced that the "Unleashed" version of the podcast had been dropped and merged with the family-friendly version in order to appeal to more sponsors.
 The podcast has also transitioned to a live broadcast for the WWE Network (podcasted after a short exclusivity period) with monthly specials since 2014.
 In November 2019, Austin began an interview segment on the WWE Network called the Broken Skull Sessions, taking its name from the ranch owned by Austin.
 The premiere episode featured The Undertaker.

-Austin hosted the reality competition show Redneck Island on CMT, which began in June 2012 and concluded with its fifth season in April 2016.
+Austin hosted the reality competition show Redneck Island on CMT, which began in June 2012 the show would strand a group of contestants, stereotyped as "rednecks", on a deserted island and they compete for food and immunity.
+It concluded with its fifth season in April 2016.
 In July 2014, his reality competition show Steve Austin's Broken Skull Challenge premiered on CMT.
 The show entered into its fifth season in September 2017.
+Every episode seen a group of eight contestants, either all men or all women, get taken the "Broken Skull Ranch" to compete in a series of physical challenges for a chance at $10,000.
+Austin later revealed in a interview that it was not filmed at the real Broken Skull Ranch, but an area just outside of Los Angeles designed to represent his ranch.

+From 2019 to 2021 Austin hosted Straight Up Steve Austin, the show followed Austin along with celebrity guest travel across the country, swapping stories about their lives and careers the show aired on the USA Network.
+In 2023 Austin started in another television show titled Stone Cold Takes on America which aired on A&E. The show follows Austin hitting the road, to accept challenges from fans that will push him out of his comfort zone.

+In 2024 Austin was the subject of the season 4 episode 7 of Biography: WWE Legends.

+Publications

+In 2003 Austin released his autobiography The Stone Cold Truth which was co written alongside Jim Ross.
+The book goes over his entire life up that point from his childhood in Texas to his to the top of the WWE, while also giving behind the scenes look at Austin what he was going through during his career with him sharing his firsthand experiences.